kmkr/splendid-nudibranch/content.md

 Location Lembeh Strait, Indonesia
 Tags 2019 portrait octopus cephalopod
 Latin Hapalochlaena sp.
 Description The blue-ringed octopus flashes its 50-60 rings within a third of a second as a warning display to predators.
-Being one of the world's most venomous marine animals, its poison causes total body paralysis - also to humans.
+Being one of the world's most venomous marine animals, its poison causes total body paralysis—also to humans.

 2019-indo-DSC02861-Edit.jpg